 Briefing · 02/05/2026

-The four patterns that consistently kill AI and automation projects before the technology even becomes the problem.
+Four process patterns consistently break AI and automation projects before the technology becomes the problem.

-Most AI and automation projects do not fail because the technology does not work.
-They fail because the process underneath was not ready before the build started.
+Most AI and automation projects fail when the process underneath is unclear, unstable, or undocumented before the build starts.

-1. The process was not agreed on — it was assumed
+1. The process was assumed instead of agreed

 When you automate a process, you commit to a specific version of it.
-If three people run it three different ways and you never reconciled that, you have not automated a process — you have automated one person’s interpretation of it, and the other two will route around it immediately.
+If three people run it three different ways, automation preserves one person’s interpretation and pushes the other two toward workarounds.

-The fix is not a better tool.
-It is a conversation that produces one written version of the process before a single line of code gets written.
+The fix is a conversation that produces one written version of the process before a single line of code gets written.

 AI and automation are hungry for structured, consistent data.
 Most workflows run on a mix of email threads, shared spreadsheets, informal messages, and tribal knowledge.
 The data is scattered, incomplete, inconsistently formatted, and often trapped in non-machine-readable forms.